kglw-dot-net/phase1/interviews.md

   [additional questions cut from article](https://www.reddit.com/r/KGATLW/comments/yxtsso/i_interviewed_amby_heres_the_story/)
 * Oct 26: NME, ["King Gizzard And The Lizard Wizard: 'If something is shit and no one likes it, you just put out another one the next month.'"](https://www.nme.com/big-reads/king-gizzard-and-the-lizard-wizard-cover-interview-2022-changes-3335897) by Josh Martin (with full band)
 * Oct 26: (video) [ABC News Australia](https://www.youtube.com/watch?v=0arTQa4IJoU)
-* Jun 13: Exberliner, ["King Gizzard & The Lizard Wizard: 'We're a fucking weird band', with Joey](https://beat.com.au/interview-psych-rock-chameleons-king-gizzard-and-the-lizard-wizard-on-what-makes-them-unique/) by Damien Cummings
+* Jun 13: Exberliner, ["King Gizzard & The Lizard Wizard: 'We're a fucking weird band'](https://beat.com.au/interview-psych-rock-chameleons-king-gizzard-and-the-lizard-wizard-on-what-makes-them-unique/) by Damien Cummings (with Joey)
 * May/Jun: TapeOp, ["Stu Mackenzie of King Gizzard & the Lizard Wizard: A Lot More Considered"](https://tapeop.com/interviews/149/stu-mackenzie-king-gizzard-amp-lizard-wizard/) by Geoff Stanfield (with Stu)
 * May 25: Beat, ["Interview: Psych-rock chameleons King Gizzard and the Lizard Wizard on what makes them unique"](https://beat.com.au/interview-psych-rock-chameleons-king-gizzard-and-the-lizard-wizard-on-what-makes-them-unique/) by Sidonie Bird de la Coeur
 * May 19: (video) [Stu on Anthony Fantano](https://www.youtube.com/watch?v=E8MtjdwLZww)